skibz/musical-giggle/README.md

 this scaffold follows a convention of exporting routes from any file in the `src/controllers` directory.

-testability is achieved by only importing the route handlers into the test harness runtime and then mocking the request and response streams to avoid hitting a live http server.
+tested by importing the route handlers into the test runtime and then mocking the request and response streams to avoid hitting a live http server.

 ##### routes